Hajime Tsutsui: Japanese traditional design works

-NASCAR Racing car design
+NASCAR car design

 In 2009, Shigeaki Hattori, an ex-auto racing driver and the owner of the Hattori Racing Enterprise (HRE) team in NASCAR, introduced him to the Japan Tourism Agency.
 Hattori offered Hajime the task of designing a racing car for his team in the feeder ARCA Racing Series.
 Hajime joined the "Yokoso!
 Japan" project, which is part of the Japanese National Tourism Organization's "Visit Japan" campaign aimed at attracting Americans tourists.
 Hajime designed a Toyota Camry with his favorite motifs, such as flowers and birds.
 The racing car supported Hattori in his efforts to draw visitors to the country.

-Latest works (after 2009): KIMITOMO
+2009—present: KIMITOMO

 After he completed those projects in 2009, he traveled the North Pole, where he stayed for a few months.
 During this journey, he was trapped by a blizzard and had a chilblain on his right leg.
 The damage was terrible and about to become necrotic, but his leg completely recovered.
 Hajime loves travel: he titled himself “traveler” on his official website.
 He has visited more than 30 countries.
 During those travels in other countries, he always finds some new idea for his art works.

 During the North Pole visits in 2009, his best friend Tatsuya Tsuchiko asked him back to Japan to start new art project.
 On his return, Ayako Hibiki (President of Funai Consulting Co.Ltd at that time) recommended him to create pictures of Japanese Shinto gods.

 In spring 2010, he made a contract with Injester Inc to publish his Gods drawings.
 He published a story book entitled "KIMITOMO – world is yours".
 The story is about those Shinto Gods in our modern life.
 KIMITOMO means your friend in Japanese.
 KIMITOMO sold a thousand copies during its first month.

-Restaurant business: Tokai no Mori Garden
+Tokai no Mori Garden

 Before Hajime started his career as a professional artist, he ran his own business.
 Tokai no Mori Garden is an open space café restaurant with an art gallery in Setagaya, Tokyo.
 He started this restaurant in 2000 and completed it in April 2006.
 The concept was a "secret base for grownups".
 The restaurant has 60277 sqft of floor-space, which is fairly large for a business in the middle of Tokyo.
 Tokai means "city" and mori means "forest".
 As the name implies, this open space restaurant had a lot of trees and flowers.
 He closed his restaurant business in 2007, and decided to make his living through his artwork.